kylindreagan/Project-CSC250/README.md

 NOTE: Once project is underway, commits directly to main won't be allowed and any pull requests will require review so make sure you understand how to make branches and create pull requests

+Direct all other GitHub questions to Kylind (that's me! :>)

 # Project Outline
 ## Currency Coverter
 Using webscraping.
 Self explanatory.